10 Common Questions from Children with Grief

 1. What happened?
 How did they die?

-It can be helpful to be as specific as possible while being developmentally appropriate when explaining how someone died to a child.
+It can be helpful to be as specific as possible, while being developmentally appropriate, when explaining how someone died to a child or youth.
 Try to always use concrete language such as using the words dead, died, and dying rather than metaphorical language such as “lost,” “got really sick,” “went to sleep and did not wake up,” or even the words “passed away.”

 Two small toys sitting around a table with tea and cookies